 What Are OSHA’s Training Requirements for Forklift Operators?

-OSHA’s training requirements for forklift operators are laid out in 1910.178(l).
+OSHA’s training requirements for forklift operators are laid out in 1910.178(l),

-They are broken down into the following components:
+The OSHA forklift training requirements are broken down into the following components:

 - Safe operation, 1910.178(l)(1)